 It can be very busy to visit during the high season, especially during the summer months, but Monterosso is still delightful.

 Make sure you visit the old town area with the ruins of a medieval castle and characterized by typical narrow medieval streets with multi-colored terraced houses.
 Visit the San Francesco church, which houses an important Van Dyck painting of the crucifixion, and the Church of San Giovanni Battista, constructed in the 1200s, in the Gothic-Genovese style.

-Monterosso offers a wide range of excellent family run 3 or 4 stars hotel near the sea and some charming guest houses situated in the old part of the town.
+Monterosso offers a wide range of excellent family-run 3 or 4 stars hotels near the sea and some charming guest houses situated in the old part of the town.

 20. CESENATICO: A laid-back coastal town in Italy between Ravenna and Rimini

 The coastal town of Cesenatico is an hour and twenty minutes by train from Bologna.
-It is perfect for a day by the beach or for a longer weekend getaway.
+It is perfect for a day by the beach or for a long weekend getaway.
 Situated on the Adriatic coast between Ravenna and Rimini, it is laid back and chilled.

 Cesenatico was founded in 1302 and the port and canal, designed by Leonardo da Vinci, were built in the 1500s.
 The canal is lined by pastel-painted houses, restaurants, and bars.